mritunjaysri28/Matplotlib/README.md

 plt.legend()
 plt.show()
 ```

 ![Matplotlib_32_0](https://github.com/mritunjaysri28/Matplotlib/assets/25318797/4a5c1137-87a8-4e1f-b157-a240a1749fb3)

-### Error Bar
+## Error Bar

-* It is used to plot y versus x as lines and/or markers with attached errorbars.
+It plots y versus x as lines and markers with attached error bars.

 ### Parameter of Error Bar

 * ecolor: it is the color of the errorbar lines.
 * elinewidth: it is the linewidth of the errorbar lines.
 * capsize: it is the length of the error bar caps in points.
-* barsabove: It contains boolean value True for plotting errorsbars above the plot symbols.
+* barsabove: It contains a boolean value True for plotting errors bars above the plot symbols.
 Its default value is False.
 * Syntax: errorbar()